foliovision/fv-wordpress-flowplayer/readme.txt

 = 6.0.5.5.1 - 2016/09/?? =

-* Lightbox - fixed lightbox for images not registering uppercase file extensions
+* Lightbox - fix for images with uppercase file extension

 = 6.0.5.5 - 2016/07/28 =